hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 Let's go over the different sections below:

 [![](./credentials-1.png)](./credentials-1.png)

 In this section, we will see the list of `accounts` and any API keys already registered to that account.
-In the screenshot above, we only have one `master_account` created and no credentials added yet.
+In the screenshot above, we only have one `master_account` created with one exchange API connected for `Kucoin`.

 [![](./credentials-2.png)](./credentials-2.png)

 To **create** a new `account`, just enter the name of the account and then click `Create Account`.

-If you want to delete an account (this includes all API keys associated with it), select the account from the drop down list and click `Delete Account`.
+If you want to `delete an account` (this includes all API keys associated with it), select the account from the drop down list and click `Delete Account`.

 If you want to delete a specific API key connected to an existing account, select the account from the list and then select the API credential and then click `Delete Credential`

 [![](./credentials-3.png)](./credentials-3.png)

 To add API keys to our account, we add them in this section.
 Select the account we want the API keys to be associated with, select the `Connector` or `Exchange` and then enter the corresponding API keys and then click `Submit Credentials`

+If the API keys are valid, you should see them appear in the list under the `Available Accounts and Credentials` section at the top.
+For example, if you added API keys for Binance Perpetual under the master account you should see `binance_perpetual` listed under `master_account`

 ## Portfolio